 We have commented on the toxic mix that drove these funds to despair: security markdowns in their subprime and mortgage-related holdings and forced selling due to shareholder redemptions.
 It's striking how ineffective the risk-control systems of these money managers and, indeed, those of most financial institutions turned out to be in a liquidity crunch.
 And fund investors didn't get much help either because most widely used risk measures did not flash red leading up to the bust last year.
 Let's look at three such measures--standard deviation, kurtosis, and Morningstar Risk--and assess how they did in foretelling these funds' demises.
 We'll also compare how strongly these measures have factored in the downside risk since markets tumbled.

-Arijit Dutta does not own shares in any of the securities mentioned above.
+Arijit Dutta does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.